skychatorg/skychat/README.md

 ### Send end-to-end encrypted messages

 Trusted users can encrypt individual messages directly from the composer.
-The browser derives a key from the provided passphrase, encrypts the plaintext with AES-GCM, and uploads only ciphertext plus metadata (`salt`, `iv`, `keyHash`, and a non-secret label).
+The browser derives a key from the provided passphrase, encrypts the plaintext with AES-GCM, and uploads only ciphertext plus metadata (`salt`, `iv`, and a non-secret label).
 Configure who can send encrypted messages via `minRightForEncryptedMessages`, and follow the detailed usage guide in [app/doc/encrypted-messages.md](app/doc/encrypted-messages.md).

 ### Customize preferences